tensorchiefs/dlday2018/index.md

 ### Important Dates
 * Dates:
   * Date of the workshop 14.
 September 2018.
-  * 26th of August deadline for abstracts (on talks, Posters submissions might be extended).
+  * 26th of August deadline for abstracts (on talks, posters submissions might be extended).
   * 31th of August notification of acceptance for a talk.
-  * 01st of September opening of registration (cost 60 CHF, 30 CHF for students with student card)
+  *  1st of September opening of registration (cost 60 CHF, 30 CHF for students with student card)

 * Location: ZHAW Winterthur